RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/api-clients/net/Net-Samples.md

 >
 > Make sure you always keep your credentials safe.

 ### Instantiating a client using context scoping

-This method allows you to make an API call with 2 different users, using the same client instance.
+This method lets you make API calls as two different users using the same client instance.

-We provide an `ApiClientContext` which exposes some scoping options.
-You can use this to scope your API calls in different contexts.
-The sample contains an example with 2 different users:
+We provide an `ApiClientContext` which exposes scoping options.
+You can use it to scope API calls for different users; the sample shows an example with two users:

 ```csharp
 using Rws.LanguageCloud.Sdk;